opennetworkinglab/onos/drivers/ciena/c5170/README.md

 ## Compile and Installation

-Currently this driver is built using BUCK and uses version 2.1 of onos-yang-tools<br/>
+Currently this driver is built using BUCK<br/>

 All that is required to activate the driver is to run the following at the ONOS CLI